ptsouth97/SummerProjects/Week1/Day2/README.md

   * Type 'ctrl-z' to stop python command line

 * Install pygame
-  * 'python3 -m pip install pygame'
+  * 'python3.X -m pip install pygame --user'  again, X is your python version
   * If it doesn't install, let me know or try to troubleshoot on your own

 * Test the installation